 Food safety is one of the most important issues a restaurant kitchen has to consider.
-Unsafe handling of food can make customers sick, result in health code violations, and cause unnecessary food waste.
+Unsafe handling of food can cause cross-contamination, make customers sick, result in health code violations, and cause unnecessary food waste.
 The good news is it’s easy to prevent food contamination with proper training and documented processes.

 Common food safety issues and how to fix them